 (iii) the loss of or loss of use of both eyes.

-(B) The extent of permanent partial general disability shall be the percentage of functional impairment the employee sustained on account of the injury as established by competent medical evidence and based on the fourth edition of the American medical association guides to the evaluation of permanent impairment, if the impairment is contained therein, until January 1, 2015, but for injuries occurring on and after January 1, 2015, based on the sixth edition of the American medical association guides to the evaluation of permanent impairment, if the impairment is contained therein.
+(B) The extent of permanent partial general disability shall be the percentage of functional impairment the employee sustained on account of the injury as established by competent medical evidence and based on the 6th edition of the American medical association guides to the evaluation of permanent impairment, if the impairment is contained therein.

 (C) An employee may be eligible to receive permanent partial general disability compensation in excess of the percentage of functional impairment ("work disability") if:

-(i) The percentage of functional impairment determined to be caused solely by the injury exceeds 7½% to the body as a whole or the overall functional impairment is equal to or exceeds 10% to the body as a whole in cases where there is preexisting functional impairment; and
+(i) The percentage of functional impairment determined to be caused solely by the injury is equal to or exceeds 7½% to the body as a whole or the overall functional impairment is equal to or exceeds 10% to the body as a whole in cases where there is preexisting functional impairment; and

-(ii) the employee sustained a post-injury wage loss, as defined in subsection (a)(2)(E) of K.S.A.
-44-510e, and amendments thereto, of at least 10% which is directly attributable to the work injury and not to other causes or factors.
+(ii) the employee sustained a post-injury wage loss, as defined in subsection (a)(2)(E), of at least 10% which is directly attributable to the work injury and not to other causes or factors.

 In such cases, the extent of work disability is determined by averaging together the percentage of post-injury task loss demonstrated by the employee to be caused by the injury and the percentage of post-injury wage loss demonstrated by the employee to be caused by the injury.